cdktf/cdktf-provider-snowflake/docs/maskingPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#id MaskingPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/masking_policy#id MaskingPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `ifNotExists`<sup>Optional</sup> <a name="ifNotExists" id="@cdktf/provider-snowflake.maskingPolicy.MaskingPolicy.Initializer.parameter.ifNotExists"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Prevent overwriting a previous masking policy with the same name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#if_not_exists MaskingPolicy#if_not_exists}

----

-##### `orReplace`<sup>Optional</sup> <a name="orReplace" id="@cdktf/provider-snowflake.maskingPolicy.MaskingPolicy.Initializer.parameter.orReplace"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Whether to override a previous masking policy with the same name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#or_replace MaskingPolicy#or_replace}

 ---